 Examples of receive sensitivity levels:

-1) IEEE: In the IEEE P802.11ad draft specification, the PER is less than 1% (5% for MCS 0) for a PSDU length of 4 096 octets (256 octets for MCS 0).
+1) IEEE: In the IEEE Std 802.11ad-2012, the PER is less than 1% (5% for MCS 0) for a PSDU length of 4 096 octets (256 octets for MCS 0).

 NOTE – For RF power measurements based on received power density, the input level shall be corrected to compensate for the antenna gain in the implementation.
 The gain of the antenna is the maximum estimated gain by the manufacturer.
 In the case of the phased-array antenna, the gain of the phased-array antenna is the maximum sum of estimated element gain −3 dB implementation loss.